dedesite/illuminato/README.md

 For now, it is a nasty hack, maybe it will evolve into something cleaner.

-# Disclaimer
+## Disclaimer

-Yes, Illuminato do not respects PrestaShop guidings and coding standard since it tends to mimic a Laravel application behaviour, it respects as much as possible Laravels guidings.
+Yes, Illuminato does not respect PrestaShop's guidings and coding standards since it tends to mimic a Laravel application behaviour, it respects as much as possible Laravel's guidings.

-Yes, it uses namespace and composer so it needs PHP 5.4 at least.
-Don't expect it to be able on the official addons store.
+Yes, it uses namespaces and composer so it needs PHP 5.4 at least.
+Don't expect it to be available on the official addons store.

 ## Examples

-[illuminatocomments](https://github.com/dedesite/illuminatocomments) : a simple comment module which demonstrates Illuminato functionnalities
+[illuminatocomments](https://github.com/dedesite/illuminatocomments) : a simple comments module which demonstrates Illuminato's functionnalities

 ## Installation